-- their role and explain the boundaries within the counsellor/student relationship - their qualifications, areas of expertise and relevant limitations - the nature of counselling activities involved and the reasons for undertaking them and the benefits to the student in the case of counselling - any referral options which may benefit the student where any presenting issue is beyond the external counsellors current level of competency - confidentiality in the counselling process and the limits of confidentiality - the students right to engage in and withdraw from involvement in the process at any stage and take all reasonable steps to ensure that clients give valid consent to proposed interventions (consent of parents/guardians may also be required if the client is a minor; established policy of the school/workplace may also be relevant). - In obtaining informed consent, provide as much information as a reasonable person would want to know before consenting, and ensure that the information is conveyed in language which the client understands (see also Clause 4.3.1). - keeping all written records in a locked filing cabinet in the guidance counselling/Principal's office.
-When making or keeping records, care should be taken to distinguish between fact, observation and opinion and, to include only such information as is required for the purpose of professional involvement with the student.
+- their role and explain the boundaries within the counsellor/student relationship - · their qualifications, areas of expertise and relevant limitations

+- the nature of counselling activities involved and the reasons for undertaking them and the benefits to the student in the case of counselling - any referral options which may benefit the student where any presenting issue is beyond the counsellor's current level of competency or would serve in the best interest and welfare of the student. - confidentiality in the counselling process and the limits of confidentiality (i.e., if the student's safety or the safety of someone else is at risk it is discussed with the DLP). - the students' right to engage in and withdraw from involvement in the process at any stage and take all reasonable steps to ensure that students give valid consent to proposed interventions - consent for students to avail of counselling is sought from parents as part of the new parent induction form - consent of the parent/ guardian is not always looked for or required.
+However, the Guidance Department will encourage students to open up dialogue with parents and guardians and to inform them they have linked in with the guidance counselling department.
+Parents and guardians are contacted by the guidance counselling department if issues of concern arise that warrant parental involvement, and this is flagged with students per the guidance department protocols. - keeping all written records in a locked filing cabinet in the Guidance Counselling/Principal's office.
+When making or keeping records, care should be taken to distinguish between fact, observation, and opinion and to include only such information as is required for the purpose of professional involvement with the student.
 Where a decision is made, the basis for the decision is noted.
-Statutory and data protection responsibility with regard to records applies to all media, whether written hardcopy, electronic or digitally recorded. - Reveal information about clients only with their consent, but with certain exceptions, which include: where concealment would result in danger to the client or others; when required by law or designated guidelines; or for purposes of professional consultation or supervision. - If after an initial meetings the guidance counsellor suggests a programme of intervention is necessary then consent of parents/guardians may be required if the client is a minor, (in line with Informed Consent and Freedom of Consent section 1.3.1 ICG Code of Ethics)
+Statutory and data protection responsibility with regard to records applies to all media, whether written hard copy, electronic or digitally recorded. - to reveal information about students only with their consent, but with certain exceptions, which include: where concealment would result in danger to the client or others; when required by law or designated guidelines; or for purposes of professional consultation or supervision. - if after an initial meeting the guidance counsellor suggests a programme of intervention is necessary then consent of parents/guardians may be required if the client is a minor, (in line with Informed Consent and Freedom of Consent section 1.3.1 ICG Code of Ethics).

-One-to-One Meeting/Teaching with Students One-to-one teaching
+One-to-One Meeting/Teaching with Students

+One-to-one teaching

-PROVIDED IT IS DEEMED APPROPRIATE for an individual one-to-one teaching may be provided.
+Provided it is deemed appropriate for an individual, one-to-one teaching may be provided.
 It is our preference to use small groups as this alleviates any child protection issues.
-Colaiste Mhuire will weigh up the benefits of this against the possible disadvantages in relation to a child protection issue.
+Coláiste Mhuire Co Ed. will weigh up the benefits of this against the possible disadvantages in relation to a child protection issue.
 Every effort should be made to ensure the protection of children and staff.
-It is crucial that clear boundaries are put in place and most one to one teaching will take place in the open area.
+It is crucial that clear boundaries are put in place and most one-to-one teaching will take place in the open area.